 Panthers score 3 in 2nd period, halt Bruins win streak at 7

-SUNRISE, Fla. - Anton Lundell, Aleksander Barkov and Matthew Tkachuk scored in the second period as the Florida Panthers beat Boston 5-2 on Wednesday night, snapping the Bruins' seven-game winning streak.
+AP - Anton Lundell, Aleksander Barkov, and Matthew Tkachuk scored in the second period as the Florida Panthers beat Boston 5-2 on Wednesday night, snapping the Bruins' seven-game winning streak.

 Sam Reinhart and Aaron Ekblad also scored for Florida.
 Spencer Knight, who spent two seasons at Boston College before joining the Panthers in 2021, made 37 saves in the win.